 - Tiger Bites (nutrition)

 - Tigers in the Wild (hiking)

 - My Family’s Duty to God (faith)

-Once a boy, or all the boys in a den, earn their Tiger Cub badge, it should be presented to the scout’s adult partner at a pack meeting, who then presents it to the boy.
+Once a Cub Scout, or all the Cub Scouts in a Den, earn their Tiger Cub badge, it should be presented to the Scout’s adult partner at a Pack Meeting, who then presents it to the Cub Scout.
 The badge is sewn on the left pocket of the Tiger Scout uniform.

-Attendance at den events is important – for both the scout and adult partner.
-Of course, if a scout has a conflict with a den event, he can perform that activity with his adult partner at some other time.
+Attendance at Den events is important – for both the Scout and adult partner.
+Of course, if a Cub Scout has a conflict with a Den event, they can perform that activity with their adult partner at some other time.